 (a) the Trustee referred to in that Agreement; or

-(b) where the Commission alleges that the proviso referred to in clause 35(1) of that Agreement has been contravened, a Judge in chambers.
+(b) where the Commission alleges that the proviso referred to in clause 35(1) of that Agreement has been contravened, a judge in chambers.

-112. Transitional provisions as to the Casino Control Act 1984
+112. Transitional provisions as to Casino Control Act 1984

 (1) On and after the coming into operation of section 4 the body corporate hitherto constituted under the Casino Control Act 1984 and known as the Casino Control Committee is preserved as a body corporate continuing in existence under and subject to this Act but the corporate identity of that body shall be taken to have been merged with that of the Commission, the powers, duties, rights and obligations of the Casino Control Committee being thereafter, without further assurance than this Act, vested in or imposed on the Commission.